Cebu Provincial Capitol: History

 Construction commenced in 1937 under the supervision of the architecture firm of Pedro Siochi and Company.
-It took place also during the administration of Governor Sotero Cabahug who was its principal champion.
-It was financed through a bond approved by Pres.
-Manuel Quezon and through public subscription.
+It took place also during the administration of Cebu Governor Sotero Cabahug who was its principal champion.
+It was financed through a bond approved by President Manuel L. Quezon and through public subscription.
 Vicente Sotto once criticized the construction of the building as a waste of public funds, and vowed to convert it to a hospital in one of his speeches.
 Additionally, Quezon was initially skeptical of the project because of the opposition from allies, but he supported and approved its construction.

 The building was finally completed in 1938 during the term of Governor Buenaventura Rodriguez, the inauguration ceremony taking place during June 14, 1938, led by President Manuel L. Quezon, with Cebu Archbishop Gabriel Reyes blessing the new building, and the wife of Governor Rodriguez breaking the champagne bottle at the main balcony.

 The Capitol was badly damaged in World War II but eventually rehabilitated through the Tydings War Damage Act of 1946.

+The construction of a new capitol in Balamban, a replica of the existing Cebu City building, was started during the term of Governor Gwendolyn Garcia.
+However this was opposed by then-gubernatorial candidate Pam Baricuatro, who defeated Garcia in the 2025 election.